 - Energy crashes

 - Risk of heart disease

-Like any food or beverage, Gatorade should be enjoyed in moderation.
-Aim to consume the drink only when you need to replenish electrolytes.
-Because of the high sugar content, Gatorade can quickly become harmful if consumed too frequently.
+Like any food or beverage, Gatorade should be enjoyed in moderation, because of the high sugar content, Gatorade can quickly become harmful if consumed too frequently.

 Gatorade Zero is a fairly new release.
 This product contains all of the electrolytes of Gatorade without any of the sugar.
-Instead, the drink is sweetened with something called sucralose.
+Instead, the drink is artificially sweetened with sucralose.

 Is Gatorade better than water for hydration?

-The main electrolytes in Gatorade are sodium and potassium.
+The main electrolytes in this sports drink are sodium and potassium.
 These are two of the most important electrolytes for the human body.
-The maker of Gatorade chose these electrolytes as they are particularly helpful for hydration and muscle functionality.
+The maker of Gatorade chose these as they are particularly helpful for hydration and muscle functionality.

 How quickly will Gatorade work?

 Will you start feeling the effects of Gatorade immediately, or will you have to wait?
 On an empty stomach, the beverage will be absorbed into the bloodstream within a few minutes.
 In most cases, the body will absorb the drink within 15-20 minutes.